 To align with the SCR in QRT S.25.02 and section E, we only discuss Counterparty Default Risk (as defined in the Delegated Regulation) in section C.3.
 More generally, we consider the term 'credit risk' to also include spread risk, migration risk and default (market risk concentration) risk relating to financial investments.
-To keep this alignment with QRT S.25.02 consistent throughout the SFCR, these other components of credit risk are discussed instead in section C.3 Credit risk.
+To align with ORT S.25.02 throughout the SFCR, these other components of credit risk are discussed in this section.